 Termites can cause serious damage to your Houston house and should be taken care of quickly to avoid damage to your home's structural integrity.

 One of the best ways to permanently get rid of termites is to do a termite fumigation.
-We may recommend this type of termite treatment in Houston depending on your situation.
+We may recommend this type of pest control in Houston depending on your situation.

 Need eco-friendly termite treatment in Houston, Texas?
 Call us today for a free quote and get these pests out of your home for good!

-We have certified commercial termite technicians ready to put an end to all of your termite worries at your place of business in Houston
+We have certified commercial pest control technicians ready to put an end to all of your termite worries if you are a business owner in Houston

 Our average termite treatment cost in Houston is around $595, with prices ranging from $250 to $995 for most services.
 But factors like the size of your home, the extent of your termite infestation and where the problem is located can all make a difference when determining the final price.